Template Numerical Library version\ main:bb09b17

 Solving scalar problems in parallel

-The first example solves ODE given by
+The first example addresses an ODE defined by the following equation

 \[ \frac{d u}{dt} = t \sin ( c t )\ \rm{ on }\ (0,T), \]